 You can also use plants to predict the weather much further into the future.
 Plants’ growth alters according to the next season.
 Some crops (corn, onions, etc.) produce much tougher husks to protect the seeds from a particularly hard winter.
 Trees do the same, just notice the tougher acorn shells and bigger pinecones that form before a harsh winter season.
 Note these natural clues and prepare for a very challenging, cold winter.

 Predicting the weather is what animals and plants have been doing for millions of years.
 This is how they survived and evolved.
 And this is how you will survive as well.
 Practice and perfect your weather prediction skills, until you know everything by heart.
 Remember, when you’re trying to survive in nature, even the simplest storm might be disastrous.
+Surviving extreme weather should always be among your priorities!
 Therefore, you should know ahead that it’s coming and prepare accordingly.
 Hopefully, my article can be your loyal guide as you learn this important survival skill.
 You should always hone your basic survival skills, as well as pefect your inner survival qualities.
 Good luck out there!